-Public elementary catchment falls to Chris Hadfield Public School, which sits directly on Newell Street itself — a walk of under a minute for many homes.
-Robert Baldwin Public School is a four-minute drive, and Anne J. MacArthur and Tiger Jeet Singh are each about five minutes away.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, a four-minute drive, or Our Lady of Fatima, five minutes.
-Secondary students in the Catholic system draw to St. Francis Xavier Catholic Secondary School, a six-minute drive.
+Public elementary catchment draws to Chris Hadfield Public School, which is directly on Newell Street itself.
+Other nearby public options include Robert Baldwin, Anne J. MacArthur, and Tiger Jeet Singh, all within a five-minute drive.
+Catholic elementary students attend Guardian Angels or Our Lady of Fatima, each about four to five minutes away.
+Secondary students in the Catholic board draw to St. Francis Xavier, a six-minute drive.
+The street's school density is high, with multiple options within a short radius.

 Detached inventory on Newell Street has seen 2 closed sales recently.
 Details below.